influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/supported_protocols/prometheus.md

 ## Prometheus remote read and write API support

 <dt>
-Prometheus remote read and write API is experimental for both Prometheus and InfluxDB.
-Prometheus documentation states that their `remote_read` and `remote_write` configuration settings are "experimental: breaking changes to configuration are likely in future releases."
+Note: Prometheus documentation states that their `remote_read` and `remote_write` configuration settings are "experimental: breaking changes to configuration are likely in future releases."
 </dt>

 InfluxDB support for the Prometheus remote read and write API adds the following two HTTP endpoints to the InfluxDB `httpd` handler: